The Window of Orpheus: Part 3 - The Russian Revolution, Fate of Alexei

 Anastasia is arrested in Vienna and sent to Russia where she is sentenced to a Siberian prison.
 Bolshevik revolutionaries try to rescue her, but their plan is foiled by Antonina's information.
-In the confusion, Julius is reunited with Aleksei, but she briefly does not remember him due to a bout of amnesia.
+In the confusion, Julius is reunited with Alexei, but she briefly does not remember him due to a bout of amnesia.

 The Russian Empire is now a melting pot of conspiracies and power struggles.
 Marquis Yusupov decides to assassinate Rasputin of behalf of the Tsar Nikolai II.
-Meanwhile, Julius and Aleksei have rekindled their romance, and Julius has conceived Aleksei's child.
-Now, Aleksei and Yusupov face the fates that will bring them to ultimate destinies.
+Meanwhile, Julius and Alexei have rekindled their romance, and Julius has conceived Alexei's child.
+Now, Alexei and Yusupov face the fates that will bring them to ultimate destinies.

-In the cold water of the Neva River, Aleksei remembers the Window of Orpheus.
+In the cold water of the Neva River, Alexei remembers the Window of Orpheus.
 He is suddenly riddled with bullets, collapsing with his final thoughts being of Julius.
 Marquis Yusupov finds him, and respectfully closes his eyes.
 He raises a pistol and says to himself: "I've made two mistakes in my life, but I never regret".
 His sister Vera Yusupova departs Russia for Regensburg with Julius, in order to keep the promise she made to her brother.

 Kerenski seizes power, but he soon escapes from the Winter Palace, and the Bolsheviks win.
 Thus Vladimir Lenin declares their victory of the Revolution in November 1917.